ringcentral/ringcentral-embeddable/docs/multiple-tabs.md

 ### Known issues:

-* For Safari and Firefox, user need to go back to first opened tab to allow microphone permission for every call.
+* For Safari and Firefox, users need to go back to first opened tab to allow microphone permission for every call.
 * For Chrome, user need to go back to first opened tab to allow microphone permission if user hasn't allowed microphone permission.
 * [Web phone call session notification](widget-event.md#web-phone-call-event) happens at all tabs with the widget.
 * Web phone call muted event does not work at no web phone connection tabs.
+* For Chrome and Firefox, browser may throttle or unload inactive (5 mins) tabs to make this feature broken.

 ### To enable this feature: